mattermost/docs/source/administration/upgrade.rst

 Upgrading to the Latest Version
 -------------------------------

 If you are upgrading from version 3.0 or later, these instructions apply to you.
-If you are upgrading from a version prioer to 3.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`__.
+If you are upgrading from a version prior to 3.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`__.

 .. _before-you-begin: